Community Benefits Guideline

 Community Benefits Plans

-To ensure community benefits expenditure is locally-led, the Guideline outlines that benefits expenditure should be directed by Community Benefits Plans.
+To ensure community benefits expenditure is locally-led, the Guideline outlines that it should be directed by Community Benefits Plans.
 Community Benefit Plans are strategic roadmaps for benefits spending, developed collaboratively by community members, Local Governments, developers, Traditional Owners, and other local groups to ensure funding reflects the priorities of the host community.

 Get in touch